 Lark is the founder of the Larkdales and sings baritone and tenor (and yes, sometimes even bass).
 She has sung with and recorded 3 CDs with Solstice, an award-winning women’s septet, the San Francisco Symphony Chorus and the Pacific Mozart Ensemble (now Pacific Edge Voices).
 With PME, she was a soloist on the Kent Nagano/Deutsches Symphonie-Orchester Berlin Grammy-nominated recording of Bernstein’s Mass, and performed with Dave Brubeck, Sufjan Stevens, Sweet Honey on the Rock, and Bobby McFerrin.

-Mark Shepherd sings tenor and writes some arrangements for the Larkdales.
+Mark Shepherd sings tenor and plays guitar.
 Mark has been singing acappella for decades.
 He met Lark and Dale (the original Larkdales) through an online ad for gospel/country acappella singers.
 Before the Larkdales, Mark co-founded and sang with One Night Stand, an acappella jazz quintet that performed around the bay area, including a 1st place finish at the annual Acappella competition at Silo’s Jazz club in Napa.
 Mark is also a founding member of the pop/jazz group Just Voices, in Marin county, and has performed with that group for several seasons.
 Mark has studied vocal technique with Jan Pedersen-Schiff, Kristen Womack, the Ali Akbar School of Indian music, and the Freight & Salvage.
 You can occasionally find Mark at the Thursday night bluegrass Jam in Corte Madera, or teaching guitar and playing bluegrass music at Rootpile, one of the few Bluegrass camps at Burning Man.